ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2020.11/+article.md

 An amazing and well-written article showcasing the different uses from a simple `Math.random()` API.
 From animations to computer-generated music, and even generative art.
 Go check it out!

-- [[HFET](https://hfet.org/google-recaptcha-privacy-nightmare/)] Google’s ReCAPTCHA Privacy Nightmare
+- [[HFET](https://hfet.org/google-recaptcha-privacy-nightmare/)] Google's ReCAPTCHA Privacy Nightmare

 You're forced to agree to Google's Privacy Policy on sites that uses ReCAPTCHA.
 Yes, by clicking on those "I'm not a robot" checkboxes, it also means you agree to their terms.
 Read more on the article for a thorough explanation and alternatives.